ABCDEFGILOPQRTUVY

 Average annualized earnings

-This is the highest average of your annualized earnings during any consecutive period(s) of five years of eligibility service before your HOOPP benefit is calculated.
+The highest average of your annualized earnings during any consecutive period(s) of five years of eligibility service before your benefit is calculated.
 Benefits are calculated when you retire, terminate or pass away.

 -